kjwierenga/ralf/README.markdown

     :date     the date to parse _or_
-    :range    a specific range as a string <start> (wicht creates a range to now) or array: [<start>] _or_ [<start>,<stop>] (examples: 'today'; 'yesterday'; 'january'; ['2 days ago', 'yesterday']; )
+    :range    a specific range as a string <start> (wicht creates a range to now) or array: [<start>] _or_ [<start>,<stop>] (examples: 'today'; 'yesterday'; 'january'; ['2 days ago', 'yesterday']; ) (note:  When :range is supplied it takes precendence over :date)

     :aws_access_key_id      (required in config)
     :aws_secret_access_key  (required in config)
     :out_path               (required in config)
     :out_prefix             (optional, defaults to 's3_combined') Prefix the output file :out_seperator          (optional, defaults to '') specify directory seperators (e.g. ':year/:month/:day')
-    :organize_originals     (boolean, optional) organize asset on S3 in the same structure as :out_seperator
+    :organize_originals     (boolean, optional) organize asset on S3 in the same structure as :out_seperator (WARNING: there is an extra performance and cost penalty)

 You can ommit a configuration file when you supply the required parameters __:aws\_access\_key\_id___, __:aws\_secret\_access\_key__ and __:out\_path__
 They take precedence over the config file